dell-asm/dell-force10/docs/force10_vlan.md

 	tagged_sonet: This parameter defines the SONET interface that needs to be tagged.
 You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

 	untagged_tengigabitethernet: This parameter defines the TegGigabitEthernet interface that needs to be untagged.
 You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

+	untagged_fortygigabitethernet: This parameter defines the FortyGigabitEthernet interface that needs to be untagged.
+You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18

 	untagged_gigabitethernet: This parameter defines GigabitEthernet interface that needs to be untagged.
 You can enter a single interface or range of interfaces separated by commas or Ex:0/16-0/17 or 0/18